johnpatrickmorgan/FlowStacks/Docs/Migration/Migrating to 1.0.md

 Before its API was brought more in line with `NavigationStack` APIs, previous versions of `FlowStacks` had two major differences:

 - Previously the `Router` (now the `FlowStack`) handled both state management _and_ building destination views.
 The latter has now been decoupled into a separate function `flowDestination(...)`.
-This gives you more control over where you set up flow destinations, but for easy migration, you can keep them in the same place.
+This decoupling you more flexibility over where you set up flow destinations, but for easy migration, you can keep them in the same place as you initialise the `FlowStack`.
 - Previously the root screen was part of the routes array.
-The root screen is no longer part of the routes array, which might be awkward if your flow required you to swap out the root screen.
-In those cases, you will probably want to split the flow into two separate flows, each with its own FlowStack and a parent view that switches between them as needed.
+The root screen is no longer part of the routes array.
+Usually that will mean removing the root screen's case from your Screen enum and moving its view creation into the FlowStack initialiser.
+It might be awkward if your flow supported more than one root screen.
+In those cases, you will probably want to split the flow into two separate flows, each with its own `FlowStack` and a parent view that switches between them as needed.

 Here's an example migration: